-- Get an eco-boiler: a new, efficient boiler could shrink your energy bills by as much as £315 a year3.
+- Getting an eco-boiler: a new, efficient boiler could shrink your energy bills by as much as £315 a year2.

-- Upgrade to storage heaters: these nifty energy-efficient heaters can give you better control over your heating.
+- Upgrading to storage heaters: these nifty energy-efficient heaters can give you better control over your heating.

 Being more energy-efficient with your home heating can help you save on your bills – but why stop there?
 Discover even more ways to be energy-efficient at home.